 On Thursday, April 25, the Kent County Board of Commissioners approved funding for two staff positions to investigate homes that are lead-poisoning children.
 Landlords who fail to act to be held accountable.

 If your carbon monoxide detector goes off, get everyone out of the house as soon as possible and call your local fire department from either your cell phone or a neighbors house.

 Carbon monoxide is the leading cause of poisoning deaths in the United States.

-Malfunctioning home furnaces cause up to 18.5% of all accidental poisoning by carbon monoxide in the United States.
+Malfunctioning home furnaces cause up to 18.5% of all accidental poisonings by carbon monoxide in the United States.

 Carbon monoxide starves the body of oxygen and can cause death in people of any age.
 For children, small doses of carbon monoxide over extended periods can also cause long-lasting health and developmental problems.

 The Healthy Homes Coalition works with families with children to connect them with resources that can help provide a carbon monoxide detector for their home free of charge.
 Resources to provide these free CO detectors are often limited.
-To see about getting a free detector for you home, contact the Healthy Homes Coalition of West Michigan at (616) 241-3300.
-If resources are not available when you call, we will make sure you get on a waiting list.
+Eligible families must have a resident child 14 years of age or younger and must live in the cities of Grand Rapids, Wyoming, or Kentwood Michigan.
+To see about getting a free detector for your home, contact the Healthy Homes Coalition.

 Carbon monoxide is the leading cause of accidental poisoning death in the U.S.